eloialonso/persistence-diagrams-retinal-cells/README.md

 This will display a default image of cells.
 Select a point to run the analysis on.
 The output images are stored in `./out/`.

+### GIF

+The generation of the GIF file is slow, run `python main.py --nogif` if are not interested in this animation.

 ### Options

 It is possible to change the default image, the default values of the hyper parameters (shape of the ring, minimum persistence to separate noisy peaks vs. major peaks etc.).
 Enter `python main.py -h` for details.